unmannedlab/ekf_cal/docs/paper/paper.md

 - [@Rehder]

 # Capabilities
-`EKF-CAL` supports any number or combination of the sensors listed in the following sections.
+`ekf_cal` supports any number or combination of the sensors listed in the following sections.
 Additionally, errors in the calibrations are modelled across Monte Carlo simulations.

 ## IMU
-`EKF-CAL` supports the use of multiple IMU for updating the state estimate of acceleration and angular rates.
+`ekf_cal` supports the use of multiple IMU for updating the state estimate of acceleration and angular rates.
 A single IMU can be selected to provide state predictions, or all IMU can be used to provide state updates within the Extended Kalman Filter framework.

 ## Cameras
-`EKF-CAL` supports the use of multiple camera that can simultaneously use MSCKF-based feature tracking and fiducial marker tracking for state updates.
+`ekf_cal` supports the use of multiple camera that can simultaneously use MSCKF-based feature tracking and fiducial marker tracking for state updates.

 ## GPS
 Lorem ipsum.